 Physics is often said to be the trickiest subject at Leaving Cert.

-Review the Leaving Cert schedule early, planning around your strengths.
+Review the Leaving Cert schedule early and plan around your strengths.
 For example, if your schedule places subjects like Maths Paper 2 right after a tricky English Paper 2, consider focusing on both subjects in your revision sessions.
+Planning and preparation is key to exam success.

-Why the Leaving Cert Timetable is So Importance
+Why the Leaving Cert Timetable Matters for Exam Success

 Crafting a successful exam strategy requires considering the timetable.
 Knowing when your exams are scheduled is not enough; you also need to optimise your preparation and performance.